vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 yojana all round, but Vām 22.
 16 those marked with cakra): verse

-says it is five yojanas) 29 says 'the Salagrama hill is Vişnu'; Samasrotah-(under Mandāra ) Var. v.
+says it is five yojanas) 29 says 'the Salagrama hill is Viṣnu'; Samasrotah-(under Mandāra ) Var. v.
 145 says it is also called 'Devata', 143.
 24-26 that it is twelve yojanas in extent Sambapura-A (under Mathura) Var. (v.
 159).
-The sacred stones called 177.55 (also called Kulesvara): B Salagrama and worshipped as Vişnu (on the banks of Candrabhāgā) are found in the bed of the Gandaki Bhav., Brahma 140.
+The sacred stones called 177.55 (also called Kulesvara): B Salagrama and worshipped as Viṣnu (on the banks of Candrabhāgā) are found in the bed of the Gandaki Bhav., Brahma 140.
 3. It is towards its source.
 It was also called modern Multan Pulahasrama (Vi.
 II.
 1. 29).
 T. K.

 Sambhalagrama-B. 213.
 164 (Kalkia (pp. 219-221) quotes verses of Var.
 Visnuyasas will be born here to des and V. 84.
 123-128

 troy mlecchas).
 P. VI.
 269. 10-12 Saligrāma-(same as above) K. II.
 35.

 (speaks of Sambhalagrāma), G. I, 37, Nr.
 64. 22-26 (Pundarīka came 81.
 6, Bh.
 XII.
 2. 18.
 Vā.
-98. 104 to this Mahakşetra)
+98. 104 to this Mahakṣetra)

 109, M 144.
 51. Br.
 II.
 31.76, Vi.
 IV.
 Salagrāmagiri-Var.
 144, 13 and 29